 Combine imaging and analytical performance of a high resolution field emission scanning electron microscope (FE-SEM) with the processing ability of a next-generation focused ion beam (FIB).
-You may be working in a multi-user facility, as an academic or in an industrial lab.
+You may be working in a multi-user facility, or an academic or industrial lab.
 Take advantage of ZEISS Crossbeam’s modular platform concept and upgrade your system with growing needs, e.g. with the LaserFIB for massive material ablation.
 During milling, imaging or when performing 3D analytics Crossbeam will speed up your FIB applications.

 - Extract true sample information from your high resolution SEM images using Gemini electron optics.

 - Count on the SEM performance of your ZEISS Crossbeam for 2D surface sensitive images or when performing 3D tomography.